Brandon-HY-Lin/deep-reinforcement-learning/p3_collab-compet/MADDPG/Report.md

 [maddpg_digram]: https://github.com/Brandon-HY-Lin/deep-reinforcement-learning/blob/master/p3_collab-compet/MADDPG/picures/maddpg_diagram.png "Diagram of MADDPG"

-[img_maddpg_version_11]: https://github.com/Brandon-HY-Lin/deep-reinforcement-learning/blob/master/p3_collab-compet/MADDPG/picures/MADDPG_version_11.png "Score of Version 2"
+[img_maddpg_version_11]: https://github.com/Brandon-HY-Lin/deep-reinforcement-learning/blob/master/p3_collab-compet/MADDPG/picures/MADDPG_version_11.png "Score of Version 11"

 # Abstract
-This work adopts [MADDPG](https://arxiv.org/abs/1706.02275) to play tennis game which is similar to [Unity's Tennis game](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) and achieve a score of 2.6.
+This work adopts [MADDPG](https://arxiv.org/abs/1706.02275) to play tennis game which is similar to [Unity's Tennis game](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) and achieve a score of 2.7.
+The average score reaches +0.5 at episode 466.

 # Introduction
 By looking at the highlighted text in [MADDPG](https://arxiv.org/abs/1706.02275) algorithm shown below, the major difference between MADDPG and DDPG is the input shape of critic.
 Note that, x = \[o1, o2, ..., oN\].
 The input size of critic in MADDPG algorithm is __(state_size+action_size)*num_agents__.
 On the other hand, the input size of actor in MADDPG algorithm is the same as DDPG, i.e. __state_size__.